Traneptora/grimoire/_posts/2015-01-10-storm-of-vengeance.markdown

 **Round 2.** Acidic rain falls from the cloud.
 Each creature and object under the cloud takes 1d6 acid damage.

-**Round 3.** You call six bolts of ligtning from the cloud to strike six creatures or objects of your choice beneath the cloud.
+**Round 3.** You call six bolts of lightning from the cloud to strike six creatures or objects of your choice beneath the cloud.
 A given creature or object can't be struck by more than one bolt.
 A struck creature must make a Dexterity saving throw.
 The creature takes 10d6 lightning damage on a failed save, or half as much damage on a successful one.

 **Round 4.** Hailstones rain down from the cloud.
 Each creature under the cloud takes 2d6 bludgeoning damage.